Delta says travel boom is here to stay, raises earnings forecast | Business

 Delta's air traffic liability, reflecting future bookings, at the end of the April-June quarter was $10.4 billion, up $500 million from a year ago.
 It now expects adjusted earnings of $6-$7 per share this year, compared with its previous forecast of $5-$6 per share.

-Adjusted profit for the second quarter came in at $2.68 per share, above the average analyst estimate of $2.40.
+Adjusted profit for the second quarter came in at $2.68 per share, above analysts' estimates of $2.40.
 For the third quarter, it forecast earnings in the range of $2.20-$2.50 per share, while analysts expect $2.07, according to a Wall Street consensus.

 Citi analyst Stephen Trent said "ongoing, strong earnings results should begin to give the market greater comfort," helping drive up Delta's stock valuations.
 Carriers typically rely on big-spending corporate customers to fill high-margin seats after the summer travel season, but recovery in corporate travel remains sluggish.